hunterirving/matryoshka/readme.md

 - `Command/Ctrl + Z` undo text edit
 - `Command/Ctrl + Shift + Z` redo text edit

-### importing / exporting
+## data persistence
-your task tree is automatically saved to your browser's [local storage](#data-persistence) after each edit. for manual backups or cross-device use:
+your task tree is automatically saved to your browser's local storage after each edit. this ensures your tasks will persist even if you close the browser or refresh the page.

+**⚠️ warning:** clearing your browsing data may erase your saved tasks. to avoid losing progress, create a manual backup before clearing your browsing data:

 - `Command/Ctrl + S` export tasks to .txt file
 - `Command/Ctrl + O` import tasks from .txt file

 ## themes
 press `F2` to cycle through available themes.